-Written Consent of the Issuer or the Agency; Written Order of the Issuer or the Agency; Written Requisition of the Issuer or the Agency.
-The terms "Written Consent of the Issuer or the Agency," "Written Requisition of the Issuer or the Agency," "Written Requisition of the Issuer or the Agency," and "Written Requisition of the Issuer or the Agency," mean, respectively, a written consent, order, request or requisition signed by or on behalf of: (i) the Issuer by its President, or a Vice President, Treasurer or Executive Director; or (ii) the Agency by the President, or a Vice President, or General Manager, or its Chief Financial and Administrative Officer, or by the Secretary or by any two persons (whether or not members of the Board of Directors) who are specifically authorized by resolution of the Agency to sign or execute such a document on its behalf.
+Written Consent of the Issuer or the Agency; Written Order of the Issuer or the Agency; Written Request of the Issuer or the Agency; Written Requisition of the Issuer or the Agency.
+The terms "Written Consent of the Issuer or the Agency," "Written Order of the Issuer or the Agency," "Written Request of the Issuer or the Agency," and "Written Requisition of the Issuer or the Agency" mean, respectively, a written consent, order, request or requisition signed by or on behalf of: (i) the Issuer by its President, or a Vice President, Treasurer or Executive Director; or (ii) the Agency by the President, or a Vice President, or General Manager, or its Chief Financial and Administrative Officer, or by the Secretary or by any two persons (whether or not members of the Board of Directors) who are specifically authorized by resolution of the Agency to sign or execute such a document on its behalf.